xvillaneau/adventofcode-python/aoc_2019/docs/day_03.md

 intersections = path_1 & path_2
 ```

-The `&` operator stands for "binary and", but applied to sets it computes the intersection of two sets.
+The `&` operator stands for "binary and".
+When applied between two sets it computes their intersection.
 In other words, it returns a new set with only the elements that are present in both input sets.

 Finally, we need to isolate the closest point.
 We only need to know its distance, so we can compute all distances first and get the smallest value from there.